Navadeep2004/Todo-List/README.md

 * Add new task.
 * Mark the task as completed / uncompleted.
 * Delete a single task.
-* Used local storage for the preservation of data even after closing the tab or refreshing the page.
+* Used **Local Storage** for the preservation of data even after closing the tab or refreshing the page.